Connect with others who understand.

 Potential Risks of Exfoliating

-When it comes to mechanical exfoliation, be very careful not to scratch or pick at your psoriasis plaques or scales.
+Exfoliation can be risky when done wrong or excessively, especially if you have sensitive skin.
+Be very careful not to scratch or pick at your psoriasis plaques or scales.
 Being too rough could injure your skin, cause bleeding, and possibly lead to future plaques.

 Also, whenever you try a new product, you may risk side effects.
-Test out your product on a small patch of skin first before applying it to a larger area.
+Test your product on a small patch of skin first before applying it to a larger area.

 If you are using skin care products with retinol (or other retinoids) or benzoyl peroxide, your skin might be extra sensitive to chemical exfoliation techniques.
 Talk to a dermatologist about the risks of mixing the different products you may be using, and never start an exfoliation routine without speaking with your doctor first.